 404 Not Found: A 404 code is a response code which indicates that the page you've entered is currently unavailable or not found.
 The page may have been deleted, moved or is just temporarily unavailable.

-301 Redirect: A 301 redirect redirects users entering an old/existing URL to a new URL, therefore signalling to search engines that the URL has been permanently moved.
-301 redirects are most commonly used for all forms of redirections and also have the ability to transfer existing link equity to the new destination page.
+301 Redirect: A 301 redirect redirects users from an existing URL to a new URL.
+A 301 redirect signifies to search engines that the URL has been permanently moved.
+301 redirects are most commonly used in all forms of redirections and have the ability to transfer existing link equity to the new web page.

-302 Redirect: A 302 redirect also acts a redirection command.
-However, the 302 does not pass link equity to the new destination page.
+302 Redirect: A 302 redirect acts a redirection command.
+However, unlike a 301 redirect the 302 does not pass link equity to the receiving web page.

 About The Fold: Above the fold is a term used to describe the top portion of a web page viewable without scrolling.

 AC Rank: The AC Rank, which stands for A Citation Rank, is a ranking score calculated based on the number of root linking domain linking to a particular site.
 The score is scaled from 0-15, 15 been the highest and has originated from the backlink intelligence website - Majestic SEO.